 - Push the ring as far into your vagina as it'll go, all the way to your cervix.

 - Pull out your finger and let the outer ring hang about an inch outside your vagina.

 - If you want to use a internal condom for anal sex, follow the same process.
 But with your anus, of course.

 Don't worry if it moves side to side while you're doing it.
 That's normal.
-If your man slips out of the condom and into your vagina, gently remove it and reinsert.
-But if he ejaculates outside of the internal condom and into your vagina by accident, you may want to consider Emergency Contraception.
+If a penis slips out of the condom and into the vagina, gently remove it and reinsert.
+But if ejaculate gets outside of the internal condom and into the vagina by accident, you may want to consider Emergency Contraception.